timrodz/vscode-light-switch/README.md

   - `date`: Date conversion with `day.js`.
   - `workspace`: Basic functions for getting important workspace information.

+### Getting started

-1. Run `npm install`
+1. Run `yarn` to install local dependencies.
-2. Head to the debugging area and choose either `Run Extension` or `Extension Tests` if you want to run the tests.
+2. Head to the debugging menu and choose either `Run Extension` or `Extension Tests` if you want to run the tests.

 ### Installing local builds